Blog posts tagged in Module 9

 When we’re in the presence of others, people are more physiologically aroused and energized, and dominant behaviours are strengthened.
 This phenomenon is called social facilitation.

-Complex systems need ‘teams’ to get task done - Teams have to be conceived, planned and implemented with care.
+Complex systems need ‘teams’ to get tasks done; teams have to be conceived, planned, and implemented with care.

 Concerning Safety Culture

-Safety culture is how we perceive the combination of attitude, beliefs, perceptions and values and it is considered as part of the organisation culture, sometimes described by the phrase "the way we do things around here".
+Safety culture is how we perceive the combination of attitude, beliefs, perceptions, and values, and it is considered part of the organisation culture, sometimes described by the phrase "the way we do things around here.".

 What do we mean by Safety Culture within an Organisation?

-Safety Culture is the way safety is perceived, valued and prioritised within an organisation.
+Safety Culture is the way safety is perceived, valued, and prioritized within an organisation.

 Safety Culture reflects the true commitment to safety at all levels in the organisation.